Considering joining Plusnet full fibre broadband?

 You get the option to add cable TV channels, Wi-Fi signal extenders, and a landline calling service onto your fibre broadband package, if you choose to include any of these add-ons.

 The downside is, even without these extras, BT’s monthly costs and upfront fees are typically higher than Plusnet’s.

 Another Openreach provider that offers ultrafast broadband deals is Shell Energy Broadband.

-Their fastest plan comes with a 944 Mbps average download speed, and just an 18 month contract.
+Their fastest plan comes with a 944 Mbps average download speed, and just a 12 month contract.
 You don’t have to lock in for 24 months, like you do with BT or Plusnet.

-Also, you get access to special rewards as a Shell Broadband customer, such as discounts on Shell Energy, and lower prices at Shell petrol stations.
+Also, you get access to special rewards as a Shell Broadband customer, such as discounts on Shell Energy.

 However, Shell Energy Broadband’s customer service isn’t as good as most other providers.
 They receive more customer complaints, according to Ofcom.